(Illustration: “Forthwith upright he rears from off the pool”,

 As a natural outcome of this craze, there were no Turkish game development companies at all.

-Before “Paradise Lost”, only one commercial game was released in Turkey; “Keloglan” (1988).
+Before “Paradise Lost”, only one commercial game was officially released in Turkey; “Keloglan” (1988).
 It was a text-based adventure game written with Graphic Adventure Creator (GAC) for Sinclair ZX Spectrum and Commodore 64.

 Although Ahmet Ergen did the artwork for “Keloglan”, he was looking forward to do something bigger and better

 Ahmet Ergen was the talented pixel-artist who did the gfx stuff for “Keloglan”.
 He was a very good friend of mine, and we were both living in the same district, fortunately.
-Before the “mighty” Amiga 500, we were both addicted to Sinclair ZX Spectrum.
+Before the mighty Amiga 500, we were both addicted to Sinclair ZX Spectrum.
 We used to chat forever about the humble Speccy, and we were seriously interested in game development.
 Although he did the artwork for “Keloglan”, he was looking forward to do something bigger and better.
-He was already aware of the things that I did on Amstrad CPC for the international market.
+He was already aware of the things that I did on Amstrad CPC for the European video game development market.
 When I showed him some of the things that I’ve programmed on Amiga, he said “Let me do the gfx, and you do the rest”.
 All of a sudden, Silicon Twins was founded.
 It was just two of us…

 “The Shadow of the Beast” (1989) was more than an influence.
 Technically speaking, it was the holy grail of game design and development at the time it was released.